 These are important questions.
 Summer consumes nearly a quarter of the year, so there is quite a bit of time to consider and a significant amount of benefit that can be gained from using that time wisely (or, conversely, wasted).

 Most importantly, children need a balance of several important needs:

 - A balance of parent-induced structure and freedom to choose

 - A balance of outside time and inside time.

 - A balance of purposeful, meaningful activity/work and relaxation (“down time”).

 School provides a great deal of the structure your child needs during the year.
 During summer—especially if both parents work—children can be left with too much unstructured time.
 Long gone are the days I recall where children were safe wandering the neighborhood on their own, returning home at dark.
 Today’s child needs a greater external safety structure, so a good chunk of your child’s day should be structured in some way—either in a class, camp, lessons, tutoring, sport: something where there is ample adult supervision.
 The rest of the day should be split between the child’s choices and whatever the family does as a unit.

 Weather permitting, it is important for your child to be outside.
-Children need exercise, and summer is the optimal time for exploring all sorts of physical activities outside that wouldn’t be available during the school year.
+Children need exercise, and creative activities like the kindergarten worksheets and summer is the optimal time for exploring all sorts of physical activities outside that wouldn’t be available during the school year.
 Some examples are riding bikes, swimming at the pool, outdoor parks, camping, catching fireflies, and nighttime games like Kick the Can and Ghost in the Graveyard.
 During the hotter months, it is important that children have a “home base” where they can go inside, cool off, refuel with food and water, and give the parents a chance to reconnect with their child.